 Lastly, please be aware that I'll be out of touch for a few weeks this month, as I backpack a 126 mile section of the John Muir Trail.

 Until Next Month,

 Welcome to the California Forestry Challenge website.
 Information on the 2015 events is posted on the "events" pages.
-Schools that pre-register for 2015 events before May 31st will get a 50 percent discount on registration fees.

 The California Forestry Challenge is a competitive event for high school students in technical forestry and current forestry issues.
 Using the forest as the classroom, the California Forestry Challenge is project-based learning at its best.